Environmental and Resource Economics

 Ph.D. students can also choose from a range of other courses, both in and outside the Department, to support their ERE interests and meet other program course requirements.

-Masters students with an interest in environmental and resource economics put together a suitable course program in consultation with their major advisor and committee.
+Master's students with an interest in environmental and resource economics put together a suitable course program in consultation with their major professor and guidance committee.

 The ERE course program also links to an interdepartmental graduate specialization in environmental and resource economics directed by economists from across the college.
 By fulfilling the requirements of this specialization, which involves little if any additional coursework beyond that required for their Department degrees, students can receive a formal transcript certification indicating that a graduate specialization in environmental and resource economics has been accomplished.
-The specialization is available at the Masters and Ph.D. levels (details here).
+The specialization is available at the Master's and Ph.D. levels (https://reg.msu.edu/AcademicPrograms/Programs.aspx?PType=SPCG&Sort=Department).

-Ph.D. students can also achieve a doctoral specialization in environmental science and policy (ESPP).
-For more information on the ESPP specialization, and for links to all doctoral programs with environmental content at MSU, see http://environment.msu.edu.
+Ph.D. students can also achieve a dual major in AFRE and Environmental Science and Policy (ESPP).
+For more information on the ESPP dual major, see https://environment.msu.edu/education/dualmajor.html.

 ERE students interested in regional economic issues can build a program in that area by following the recommendations for specializing in Regional Economics and State and Local Government Policy.